KoCMoHaBTa/MHDependencyKit/README.md

 }
 ```

-1. We are located in a custom view controller with and example action, triggered by a tap from the UI
+1. We are located in a custom view controller with an example action, triggered by a tap from the UI
 2. We perform a custom segue by using one of the new extension methods that allow us to provide a closure that resolve the destination dependencies
 3. We set the title of the destination